PatrikFehrenbach/practical-bug-bounty-content/README.md

 ### 6. Adding Notes to the Topic

-- Be the scribe of knowledge.
-- Summon a file named notes.md in the same directory.
+- Summon a file named `notes.md` in the same directory.
 - Pen down your knowledge, like an ancient scroll:

 ```md